CommE2E/olm/docs/megolm.rst

 may be a large number of recipients of each message, thus precluding the use of peer-to-peer encryption systems such as `Olm`_.

-It also allows a receipient to decrypt received messages multiple times.
+It also allows a recipient to decrypt received messages multiple times.
 For instance, in client/server applications, a copy of the ciphertext can be stored on the (untrusted) server, while the client need only store the session keys.